Looking for a business loan

-Capital gain bonds or 54EC bonds are the fixed income instruments that provide capital gains tax exemption under section 54EC to the investors.
-The tax liability on long-term capital gains from sale of immovable property can be reduced by purchasing 54EC bonds.
+Section 54EC bonds, also known as Capital gain bonds are fixed income instruments which provide capital gains tax exemption under section 54EC to the investors.

-Assuming that an immovable property is sold at Rs.
-70 lakh after a long term period of 42 months from the date of acquisition.
-The indexed cost of acquisition is 46 lakh and indexed cost of improvement is Rs.
-10 lakh.
-Calculate the capital gain that is taxable after claiming exemption in below two cases:
+Example 1: Assuming that an immovable property is sold at Rs.70 lakh after a long term period of 42 months from the date of acquisition.
+The indexed cost of acquisition is Rs.46 lakh and indexed cost of improvement is Rs.10 lakh.
+Calculate the capital gain that is taxable after claiming exemption in below two separate cases:

 Particulars | Amount (Rs.) |